IgnitionBoulder/Ignition2015_week8/README.md

 # Introduction to Bootstrap for frontend and CSS

 ##### Questions to answer:
-- What are CSS frameworks?
+ What are CSS frameworks?
+-   These are pre-prepared software frameworks that allow for more complient, easier web design using Cascading Style Sheets language.

 - How do frameworks actually work?
+-   They work as a package, which are made up of a structure of files and folders of standardized code such as HTML or CSS, which can be used to support the development of websites.

 - How do you interact with the framework to get the look you want?
+-   TO interact with the framework to make it look how we want it to, you modify the files, then you over ride them, which you put after the bootstrap.
+So you are override the the code in your own custom file then put them to bootstrap.

 - What is Twitter Bootstrap?
+-
 - What other frameworks can you find out there?
+-
 - What are the disadvantages of using frameworks?

 ##### Resources